jpitoniak/shell-scripts/backups/README.md

 To start a backup, simply run `/root/bin/run-backup` from the command line.
 If everything is set up correctly, the backup should start.

 Depending on the size of your system, the first backup could take a long time.
-I running it over SSH, recommend using a tool like `screen` to keep things running in the event that your SSH session gets disconnected before the backup finishes.
+If running it over SSH, recommend using a tool like `screen` to keep things running in the event that your SSH session gets disconnected before the backup finishes.